Bulk viscous quintessential inflation: The model and its dynamical analysis

+As dicussed in section \ref{sec-BV}, the equivalence between bulk viscosity and the inhomogeneous equation of state enables us to consider several phenomenological expressions to construct different universe models.
+On the other hand, the bulk viscous process is equivalent to an open cosmology in presence of gravitational particle production \cite{Prigogine98}.
+We make a note that, although the gravitational equations for both bulk visocus models and particle creation models are equivalent but both the processes are thermodynamically different \cite{lima1992}, as already mentioned.
+We consider a typical choice for the bulk viscous coefficient which has the following expression \cite{pan}

-As a consequence of the entropy growth in irreversible processes of energy dissipation, $\xi(H)$ must be positive (see section $49$ of \cite{ll}), then taking into account its minimum {{}achieved at $\sqrt{\frac{n}{m}}$, its positivity condition is satisfied} when $\frac{\xi_0^2}{4m}\leq n$.
+where $\xi_0$, $m$ and $n$ are some positive parameters with the condition that $\xi (H)> 0$ which is a consequence of the entropy growth in irreversible processes of energy dissipation (see section $49$ of \cite{ll}).
+It is clear that the above form of the bulk viscous coefficient (\ref{bv}) represents a generalized model since the particular models, namely, $\xi (H)= $ constant \cite{beno}, $\xi (H) \propto H$ \cite{beno} and for $\xi (H) \propto 1/H$, can be recovered as special cases.
+Now, using the condition of $\xi (H) > 0$, then taking into account its minimum achieved at $\sqrt{\frac{n}{m}}$, its positivity condition is satisfied when $\frac{\xi_0^2}{4m}\leq n$.
+We now concentrate on the dynamical analysis of the model (\ref{bv}).
+Using the Friedmann equations in (\ref{bulk-friedmann2}) for this bulk viscous model, one arrives at